Book your luxury suite to the next Florida Panthers game today!

 During the 1995-96 season, the Panthers improved drastically, eclipsing 40 wins for the first time on their way to their first NHL playoff appearance.
 Defying expectations, the Panthers moved past the Boston Bruins in five games, then the Philadelphia Flyers in six games, before upsetting a Mario Lemieux led Pittsburgh Penguins team in seven games to reach the Stanley Cup Finals.
 The Cinderella run would come to an end in the fourth and final round, however, as the Panthers fell to the Colorado Avalanche in four games.

-Captain Aleksander Barkov is hoping that Boughner’s coaching will bring about a transformation for this team into perennial contenders.
+Captain Aleksander Barkov is hoping that Quenneville’s coaching will bring about a transformation for this team into perennial contenders.
 There is no shortage of talent among the Panthers young players.
 In fact, their biggest point producers in Barkov and Jonathan Huberdeau are both under the age of 26.
 Another star, Vincent Trocheck, has been on IR for a good part of the season with an ankle injury.
 A strong defense with Aaron Ekblad, Keith Yandle, and Mark Pysyk will help out star goalie Roberto Luongo.

 This young team in the midst of a transition is about to grow up quickly in the fast-paced NHL season.
 Fans in Florida will always have the back of the Panthers players, just as they rooted on the Panthers greats of the past including Pavel Bure, Roberto Luongo, Jaromir Jagr, John Vanbiesbrouck, Aleksander Barkov, and Olli Jokinen.
 For additional information about the Florida Panthers click here.